Backwardation vs Contango: Why the Shape of the Futures Curve Matters

-Two fundamental structures that often dominate how futures are priced relative to spot prices (or near-term deliveries) are backwardation and contango.
-When you examine a commodity futures curve, you might see that near-term contracts trade at a premium or discount to those further out on the calendar.
-Understanding why and how this happens can be pivotal for traders, producers, and end-users seeking to hedge or speculate on prices.
+Two fundamental structures dominate how these futures are priced relative to spot deliveries: backwardation and contango.
+When you look at a futures curve, near-term contracts trade at a premium or discount to those further out on the calendar.
+If you don’t grasp the mechanics of this, you will get chopped to pieces holding commodity products.
+It’s a completely different animal when you realize an ETF is bleeding your capital every month just to maintain exposure.
+Grasping this friction is critical for end-users seeking to hedge or speculate on prices.

 infographic Backwardation vs Contango highlights key differences in futures curve shapes, with a focus on practical implications like roll yield and market fundamentals